MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-support-offline-definitions-update.md

 - Copy the zip file to the folder where you want to keep the script.
 - Extract the zip.

+> Note
+> Schedule a [cron job](#scheduling-a-cron-job) to keep the repo / the downloaded zip file above updated to the latest version at regular intervals.

 After cloning the repo / downloading the zip file, the local directory structure should be as follows:

 ![alt text](image-3.png)

 > NOTE
-Go through the README file to understand in detail about how to use the script.
+> Go through the README.md file to understand in detail about how to use the script.

 The `settings.json` file consists of a few variables which the user can configure to determine the output of the script execution.